Chunnyluny-RimWorld-Modding/DogApparel/README.md

 Portions of the materials used to create this mod are trademarks and/or copyrighted works of Ludeon Studios Inc. All rights reserved by Ludeon.
 This content/mod is not official and is not endorsed by Ludeon.

 ## Credits

 - Special thanks to people from the RimWorld Discord, especially Octogiraffe for the cool idea and contribution for the patron dog vest textures.
 Originally we did a collab but due to personal reasons he had to step away from the project.
 - Special thanks to SerinaCe that provided me with textures for my detective coat and allowed me to use in my own mod.
 - Special thanks to Jacklephage/Jackledead for the patience and the art skills and providing me with better improved textures for the basic harness.
 Also he is a good art teacher for explaining me how mod art works so I can eventually learn it myself.
-- Credits but not needed for Sir van from mod-art channel that provide me with the detective magifying glass.
+- The detective magifying glass is drawn by someone that didn't want to be credited for, but I didn't draw it myself.
 - I also want to thank mod-general, mod-development and mod-art as whole because I spent a lot of time asking questions to learn and people were patient enough to answer all my questions.